ALana, Meet Alice

 “Salad, anyone?”

 Mind you, Alana is no celebrity chef, but she does toss up a mean garden salad.
 Although this ballerina’s specialty of greens may be all the rave, what sates the appetite more is the purity and sweetness that emanates from her soul.
 I’ve known this curly-topped talent for more than 32 years, and not only do we share our love for dance, we share the same gardener.
 His name is Jose.
-This gentle-man is also Val’s (Alana’s sister) gardener.
+This gentle-man has also worked for Val, Alana’s sister.
 At this point one may surmise that Jose has a relation to Alana’s salad, but no, her crisp leaves are sourced from the local market’s produce section.

 “Only a few find the way, some don’t recognize it when they do — some… don’t ever want to.”
 LC